lenaten/react-native-relay/README.md

 A working version of react-native with relay.

-Fix the compatibility issue as described in https://github.com/facebook/relay/issues/26, by add fixed node_module to git.
+Fix the compatibility issue as described in https://github.com/facebook/relay/issues/26.

 ## getting started
 - `git clone https://github.com/lenaten/react-native-relay.git`